About Yaroslavl State University

 The development of fundamental science was always the top-priority task for the university.
 Today it occupies the leading position both by the scientific staff qualification and by the volume, breadth and results of scientific research.
 The main themes of researches, developed by the university, are funded from the federal budget, Russian state foundations, international organizations.
 The university has recognized scientific schools in many specialities.
 The university scientists regularly participate in scientific conferences, symposiums and workshops of different levels.
 Students and post-graduates take an active part in scientific research.

 The university is actively involved in the internalization of higher education.
-It has a number of long-term partnerships with higher educational institutions of the USA (Susquehanna University, University of Vermont), EU (University of Jyvaskyla, University of Poitiers), NIS countries (Kazakh National Pedagogical University named after Abay, Minsk Institute of Modern Technologies and Marketing).
+It has a number of long-term partnerships with higher educational institutions of EU (University of Jyvaskyla, University of Poitiers, Sapienza University of Rome), NIS countries (Kazakh National Pedagogical University named after Abay, Minsk Institute of Modern Technologies and Marketing).
 Recent agreements for cooperation have enlarged the list of international partnerships up to over twenty.
 Forms of cooperation include student exchange, teacher probations, business and study visits.
 International projects under the EU programmes Tempus and Erasmus promote academic mobility and develop joint academic programmes.